superNGA/NoX/readme.md

 ## Bloom-Filter
 * Filter is generated as a .c file, and needs to build into the NoX Kernel-Module binary. ( not optimal? send PR. )
-* To generate a filter, use the BloomFilteGen. ( build : `gcc BloomFilterGen/BloomFilterGen.c BloomFilter/BloomFilter.c Hash/murmur3.c -lm -o BloomFilterGen/BloomFilterGen.out` )
+* To generate a filter, use the BloomFilterGen. ( build gen : `gcc BloomFilterGen/BloomFilterGen.c BloomFilter/BloomFilter.c Hash/murmur3.c -lm -o BloomFilterGen/BloomFilterGen.out` )
+* Bloom Filter Gen usage : `./BloomFilterGen -i relative_path_to_data_file -o output_c_file`
 * Data feed into the BloomFilterGen is expected to be in `domain + \n` format.
 * Once BloomFilter is generated it can be tested using the BloomFilter-Test-Tools ( BloomFilterGen/GenTestTools ).
-* Build the test tools using `gcc BloomFilterGen/GenTestTools/BloomFilterTest.c BloomFilter/BloomFilter.c Hash/murmur3.c Filter.c -o BloomFilterGen/GenTestTools/BloomFilterTest.out` and `gcc BloomFilterGen/GenTestTools/BloomFilterTestCli.c BloomFilter/BloomFilter.c Hash/murmur3.c Filter.c -o BloomFilterGen/GenTestTools/BloomFilterTestCli.out`
+* Build test tools : `gcc BloomFilterGen/GenTestTools/BloomFilterTest.c BloomFilter/BloomFilter.c Hash/murmur3.c Filter.c -o BloomFilterGen/GenTestTools/BloomFilterTest.out`
+* Build test tool cli : `gcc BloomFilterGen/GenTestTools/BloomFilterTestCli.c BloomFilter/BloomFilter.c Hash/murmur3.c Filter.c -o BloomFilterGen/GenTestTools/BloomFilterTestCli.out`

 ---

 ## How To Build
 * Make sure `Filter.c` file contains our filter and run `./build.sh`

+---

+## Data
+* Data present in the BlackList/ folder is from `The University Toulouse Capitole` and contains over 4.6 million domains.
+However, I've noticed that does not contain some common local domains.
+One may want to adjust the domain list according to personal needs and rebuild the filter.

 ---